arichardi/docRenamer/README.md

 ```bash
 npm run devmode
 ```
-# 🤖Estructure
+# 🤖Structure

-If you like me, has the habit to look in the others project to understand or help yourfself with your project, understanding how I organize my files could be some help
+If you are like me, whom has the habit of looking in the others project to understand or imporving your own projects, understanding how I organize my files could be a great help

 The project has 3 main files

     main.js

 This is the entry file.
-Is responsible for creating windows and the menu, and execute some function using an node Api that app.js (responsible for the view) file can't use
+It's responsible for creating windows and the menu, and it executes some functions using an node Api that app.js (responsible for the view) file can't us

     preload.js